-- Another description is to support an increasing ability to experience “Beingness,” or a quality of awareness not related to “doing” or external circumstances.
+- Restorative Yoga is designed to support an increasing ability to experience “Beingness,” — a quality of awareness not related to external circumstances or “doing.”

-- While “yin” in nature, Restoratives are different from Yin Yoga (which is designed to stress ligaments, fascia and bones).
+- While “yin” in nature, Restorative Yoga is different from the style called Yin Yoga (which is designed to stress ligaments, fascia and bones).

-- Restorative postures are often considered to be these supported postures:
+Restorative Yoga is often considered to encompass these supported postures: